Para el español, usa el menú superior derecho

 HIV-negative people can increase their protection against the disease by using PrEP.
-PrEP is a shorter name for pre-exposure prophylaxis, a program of medication that’s up to 99% effective at preventing HIV.
+PrEP is a shorter name for pre-exposure prophylaxis, a program of medication that's up to 99% effective at preventing HIV.
 PrEP can be a daily pill, either Truvada or the newer Descovy, both of which are safe and generally well tolerated.
 Just this December, an injectable form of PrEP, called Cabotegravir, was federally approved for use every two months.
-PrEP doesn’t protect against other STDs, and for extra protection, regular condom use is still recommended.
-Your SFCHC provider can answer any questions about PrEP and get you started if it’s right for you.
+However, PrEP doesn't protect against other STDs, and regular condom use is still recommended for extra protection.
+Your SFCHC provider can answer questions about PrEP and get you started if it's right for you.

 If You're HIV-Positive